sigurasg/reversing-the-2465/_posts/2025-06-29-sweep-calibration.md

 ## Principle

-The principle of sweep calibration in the 2465 series is that a series of calibrated sweep slopes are configured against a calibrated timing signal.
+The principle of sweep calibration in the 2465-series is that a series of calibrated sweep slopes are configured against a calibrated timing signal.
 The delay comparators in the sweep hybrids are used to create a target slope for the technician to match, which allows sweep slope calibration without regard to CRT calibration.